dell-ai-engineering/ZooExamples4CDSW/image-augmentation/README.md

     spark.executor.instances                            4

 * In this example, we have already downloaded the image dataset and put that into a folder as per the example that it needs to be.
 So you can directly run the example with the dataset provided in the image folder.

-* Make sure we also need to create the empty folder "/tmp" under the image-augmentation example **(/home/cdsw/image-augmentation/tmp)** in the project directory of your CDSW since this example check for the "/tmp" folder to write the test image.